villano-lab/galactic-spin-W1/paper/paper.md

 # Learning Objectives

-	• For learning modules, describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations.
+* For learning modules, describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations.

 The learning objectives for this educational module are:
     1. Educate curious students or other curious individuals on the basic concepts of rotation curves, as related to the current problems and mysteries regarding dark matter in the universe.
-	2. Provide users with an accessible work and activities relating to the basic principles of rotation curve composition.
+    2. Provide users with accessible activities relating to the basic principles of rotation curve composition.
+This includes:
-		a.
-This includes facilitating the introduction of rotation curve concepts via open-source, interactive programs to provide users with practical and tangible entrees of what rotation curve work really involves.
+        a. facilitating the introduction of rotation curve concepts via open-source
+        b. interactive programs to provide users with practical and tangible approach of what producing rotation curves involves.
-	3. Provide code-based concepts and examples of how users can become more involved in rotation curve work as they wish.
+    3. Learn to use the SPARC database to plot rotation curves of many galaxies.

-experience of use in teaching and learning situations.
+* Experience of use in teaching and learning situations.

 Most of the content provided in this module has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021, Research and Creative Activities Symposium 2020 and 2021), with feedback collected from participants.
 We have chosen the activities for this module which proved most successful in terms of education and sparking interest in participants.